Regards! I am Jonatan Enes, a Computer Engineer obsessed with system's performance, frugality and ecologism.

 Energy capping of containers and applications (2019)

-A special usage case is studied where the energy of containers is monitored and controlled with the objective of being able to set an energy limit and have it enforced.
-In addition, it is also interesting to consider energy as another resource, such as CPU or memory, which can be accountable and thus, scheduled and shared between different containers, applications or users.
+In this project, a special usage case is studied where the energy of containers is monitored and controlled with the objective of being able to set an energy limit and have it enforced.
+In this experimental environment, energy is considered just as another accountable resource, alongside CPU or memory.
+This also implies that it can be shared between different containers, applications or users.

-This environment, where the energy of containers is controlled and can be limited, is created with the combination of several tools.
+This environment is created with the combination of several tools.
 For the monitoring of the resources and the processing and handling of the time series, BDWatchdog is used.
-The CPU scaling to implement the energy limitation and enforcement is implemented by using the Serverless container framework.
+The CPU scaling to implement the energy limitation and enforcement is carried out by using the Serverless Containers framework.
 Finally, lying at the core of this study is the energy monitoring, which is provided by the PowerAPI framework developed at the Spirals group of INRIA Lille – Nord Europe.
 You can check out their tool here.

 Serverless Containers framework (2018)

-More specifically, this tools is able to change the resource limits applied to a container, or a group of containers, in real time and in an automatic way without the need for any user intervention.
+Also interestingly, the user is given a virtual environment that is really close to a virtual machine or a Cloud instance.
+More on the technical side, this tools continuously changes the resource limits applied to a container, or a group of containers, in real time and in an automatic way without the need for any user intervention.
+To do so, a microservice architecture has been used, along with monitoring with BDWatchdog.

-- Time series detailing how the resources were used along the execution time, with the possibility of filtering by using different tags like host, command, as well as performing aggregation operations like summatory o average.
+• Per-process resource time series detailing how such resources were used during execution, with the possibility of filtering by using tags like host, command, and performing aggregation operations like summatory o average.

-- Interactive flame graphs showing the percentage of time spent in a specific Java class, being subsequently subdivided across its calls.
+• Interactive profiling flame graphs showing the percentage of time spent in a specific Java class, being subsequently subdivided across its calls.

 Big Data PaaS with disk-aware scheduling (2016)